Fluctuation analysis for particle-based stochastic reaction-diffusion models: Numerical results

 The diffusion rate for each species $s\in \{A,B,C\}$ from one voxel $V_i$ to either of its neighbors is given by $\frac{D_s}{h^2}$, where $h$ is the distance between the centers of neighboring voxels.
 Pair reaction rates between a molecule of type $A$ in voxel $V_i$ and a molecule of type $B$ in voxel $V_j$ are computed as $\lambda K_\gamma(x_i,y_j) = \frac{K(x_i,y_j)}{\gamma}$.
 The resulting $C$ is placed in voxel $V_i$ or $V_j$ with probability $\frac{1}{2}$ each.
 When a $C$ at location $V_k$ unbinds, an $A$ or $B$ is placed in $V_k$ with probability $\frac{1}{2}$.
 The location of the other product particle is determined by the (unnormalized) discrete distributions $\{K(z_k,y_j)\}_{j=1}^N = \{K(x_i,z_k)\}_{i=1}^N$ over the voxel sites.
 The total rate of unbinding in the CRDME model then is given by the discrete marginal integral of the reaction kernel,

 which for our chosen parameters is essentially $\mu$ (i.e. to numerical precision).
 Specifying the rates with the midpoint rule quadrature scheme as we have just described preserves detailed balance and also $O(h^2)$ convergence for statistics as compared to the version of the CRDME presented in~\cite{IZ:2018}.
+We note that the product-particle placement mechanisms in our discrete model directly simulate the unmollified $\delta$-function placement mechanism \eqref{eq:deltafunctionplacement} from the continuum model.

 The CRDME is simulated as a continuous-time jump process using a variant of the direct Gillespie stochastic simulation algorithm (SSA) in which we view the simulation mesh as the top level (also referred to as the fine grid) of a nested hierarchy of uniform meshes so that $|\Omega_i| = 2^i$.
 We keep track of the total reaction rate for each subvolume on each mesh throughout the simulation, which allows us to identify the next fine grid subvolume where a reaction occurs in logarithmic time using a binary search.
 When a reaction or a diffusion event occurs, we update the total reaction rate for each subvolume on each mesh that contains a fine grid subvolume involved in the reaction.
 The complexity for these updates is also logarithmic, although the total cost of rate updates after a $B$ molecule reacts or diffuses will be $O(N\log N)$ (with a small constant) due to the cost of updating the reaction rate for all $A$ in the range of the reaction kernel.